KinsprideDuah/BMEmapping/README.md

 ## Functions

+`prob_zk` - computes the mapping set of an unobserved location.

+`posterior_plot` - plots the the posterior density of an unobserved location.

 `bme_predict` - predicts the posterior mean/mode and variance of an unobserved location.

 `bme_cv` - performs a cross-validation to check model performance.

-`posterior_plot` - plots the the posterior density of an unobserved location.
+`sim_cholesky` - simulates multiple independent sets of zero-mean Gaussian.

 ## Getting help